EMS Setup - Endpoints Configuration

 Background Information

 Endpoint configuration is critical for EMS agencies that must transmit patient care data to multiple external systems for regulatory compliance, billing, and operational coordination.
-The system supports various connection types including SOAP web services and SFTP file transfers, allowing agencies to meet diverse technical requirements from different receiving organizations.
-Proper endpoint setup ensures automated, reliable data transmission while reducing manual data entry and improving compliance with state and federal reporting requirements.
+The system supports multiple connection types, including SOAP web services and SFTP file transfers, allowing agencies to meet diverse technical requirements imposed by receiving organizations.

 Required Permissions